towerofpower256/davidmac.pro/src/posts/2024-10-23-sn-retire-locations/index.md

 * Queries on other tables that dot-walk to location data still work.
 This only affects queries against the **Location [cmn_location]** table directly.
 This means that users can still report and filter data depending on the related location.
 E.g. "I'm doing an audit on assets using retired locations, list all hardware assets where **Location.Active** is FALSE".

 **The bad**
-* Hides inactive locations without exception.
+* Bluntly hides inactive locations without exception.
+Difficult to handle exceptions where users must see inactive locations for a specific use-case.
 * Can't use inactive locations in catalog items.
 Normally this is good, but there's always a handful of cat items that need to use inactive locations.
 * Hides inactive locations from record pickers when making a query.
 * May interfere with data imports that don't have the 'required' role.
 If the data import user can't see existing data that is inactive, it may create duplicates because it thinks the location doesn't exist yet.